-West Nile Virus (WNV) is a virus from the Flavivirus genus.
-It is a mosquito-borne disease that primarily affects birds by attacking the central nervous system.
+West Nile Virus (WNV), of the genus or group, called Flaviviruses is a mosquito-borne zoonotic disease that primarily affects birds by attacking their central nervous system.
 The virus was first isolated from a human patient in the West Nile region of Uganda in 1937.

-Oral swabs or tissue samples taken from suspect dead birds are used to detect the presence of the West Nile Virus antigen.
+Oral swabs or tissue samples, preferably of the heart, brain or kidney, taken from suspect dead birds are used to detect the presence of the West Nile Virus antigen.

 As with most viruses, there is no specific treatment for West Nile Virus.
 Some animals may require supportive care to survive.
 Animals with milder symptoms are more likely to recover than those showing severe neurological signs.

 The CDC has developed a national monitoring and surveillance system called ArboNET to help manage and control the incidence of West Nile Virus.
 ArboNET is managed by both national and state health departments and maintains surveillance data on human, mosquito, bird, sentinel animal, and veterinarian reported cases of WNV.

 Disease transmission can be prevented with mosquito population control.
 People should use insect repellent and wear long sleeves and long pants to avoid mosquito bites when spending time outside especially at dawn and dusk when mosquitoes are most active.
 People should drain standing water around their houses in order to minimize mosquito breeding grounds.
 Pools and pond water can also be treated with mosquito dunks that kill the larval stage.

 There are vaccines available for birds and horses, but not for humans.